TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/If/Index.rst

          :ref:`data-type-integer` / :ref:`stdwrap` \+ calc

    Description
-         Returns false, if the content is not positive.
+         Returns true, if the content is positive.

 .. _if-isgreaterthan: